 For summer internships, great candidates start looking four to six months prior to the summer break.
 Some candidates take internships during the school year and often receive credit for their internship.
-Many college and universities allow job postings for students and alumni year-round, so you can post your ad whenever you are ready.
+Many colleges and universities allow job postings for students and alumni year-round, so you can post your ad whenever you are ready.
 The sooner you post, the better the candidate pool.
 For an intern this summer, start now!

-Plan: Pick two to three local universities and/or community colleges that have public affairs, social work/education/arts, or business administration programs and connect with their career services centers online.
+Pick two to three local universities and/or community colleges that have public affairs, social work/education/arts or business administration programs and connect with their career services centers online.
 Most likely, with just a job posting (we have shared ours as a starting point) and contact information, they will post the position for you, and you should begin to receive candidates.
 You can also post online at a number of resources, including Internships and Experience.
-We recommend a brief phone/Skype interview to test both capability and compatibility.
+We recommend a brief phone/Zoom interview to test both capability and compatibility.
 Then, conduct team in-person interviews with the top two to three candidates.
 Remember, these interviews are also a learning experience for the candidates, so, when possible, provide feedback to both successful and unsuccessful candidates.

 Internships can also provide supervision experience with minimal risk to your organization’s rising stars.
 Give the task of leading the internship hiring process to an employee with potential.
-These individuals are more likely to have more time to supervise and will be able to share their own experiences of learning the ropes with interns.
+These individuals are more likely to have time to supervise and will be able to share their own experiences of learning the ropes with interns.

-Bonus: We love community programs that also source and provide interns to local nonprofits.
+We love community programs that also source and provide interns to local nonprofits.
 In communities across the country, ExxonMobil has been providing a Summer Jobs Program to match the best and brightest from colleges with deserving nonprofits.
 You may want to ask your local Volunteer Center to see if a program like this exists in your community.